bmoxb/gemgame/ARCHITECTURE.md

     * First an entity's head and hands are drawn a quarter of a tile above the entity's origin.
 This draw is coloured based on the player's skin colour choice.
     * Hair is drawn 7 eighths a tile above the origin and is coloured based on the player's choice of hair colour.
     * Next the right eye is drawn 3 quarters of the tile above the origin while the left eye is flipped and position half a tile right of the left eye.
 These draws are to be coloured based on the player's choice of hair colour.
-    * An entity's mouth is drawn 3 fifths of a tile above and an eighth of a tile right of the entity's origin point.
+    * An entity's mouth is drawn a quarter of a tile above and a quarter of a tile right of the entity's origin point.

 ## Server